Find out about the VAT place of supply rules if your business sells digital services to private consumers.

 Types of supplies covered by the presumption rule include where the digital service is supplied:

-- through a telephone box, a telephone kiosk, a wi-fi hot spot, an internet café, a restaurant or a hotel lobby (VAT will be due in the member state where those places are actually located, so if a German tourist makes a call from a telephone box in France, VAT will be due in France)
+- through a telephone box, a telephone kiosk, a wifi hotspot, an internet café, a restaurant or a hotel lobby (VAT will be due where those places are actually located, so if a German tourist makes a call from a telephone box in the UK, VAT will be due in the UK)

-- on board transport travelling between different countries in the EU (VAT will be due in the member state of departure, for example, if a ferry operator provides a wi-fi hotspot on board ship which is available to passengers for a fee, VAT will be due in the member state of departure and will not depend on a passenger’s place of residence)
+- on board transport travelling between different countries (VAT will be due in the place of departure, for example, if a ferry operator provides a wifi hotspot on board ship which is available to passengers for a fee, VAT will be due in the place of departure and will not depend on a passenger’s place of residence)

-- through a consumer’s telephone landline (VAT is due in the member state where the consumer’s landline is located)
+- through a consumer’s telephone landline (VAT is due where the consumer’s landline is located)

-- through a mobile phone (the consumer location will be the member state country code of the SIM card, so if a French resident downloads an app to their smartphone while on holiday in Italy, VAT will be due in France)
+- through a mobile phone (the consumer location will be the country code of the SIM card, so if a UK resident downloads an app to their smartphone while on holiday in Italy, VAT will be due in the UK)

-- in the member state for the postal address where the decoder is located or the viewing card is sent (if a UK resident has a satellite television system in their Spanish holiday home, VAT will be due in Spain)
+- in the country for the postal address where the decoder is located or the viewing card is sent (if a UK resident has a satellite television system in their Spanish holiday home, VAT will be due in Spain)

 Circumstances where the presumptions do not apply